day8/re-frame/README.md

 We also get to leverage a thriving ClojureScript community which delivers modern ideas and best-in-class tooling.

 re-frame was created by a programmer who had been developing for two decades before the Web was even "a thing".
 Yeah, that old.
-And grumpy.
 He's seen a UI or two along the way.
 Still has hair.

 Although re-frame leverages React, it only needs
 React to be a V in MVC, and no more. re-frame does not buy into the sadly-pervasive idea that Views should be causal (colocated queries, ComponentDidMount, hooks, etc).